Skip to Content

 • 2025 Capital Budget Summary

-For a compliant version of these documents please contact the Finance Department.
+For an accessible version of these documents, please contact the Finance Department.

 2025 Operating Budget